AQNclasses/notes-405-su26/topics/1-intro.md

 - approximately two weeks on greedy, dynamic, and randomized algorithm design
 - rest of course shows applications in discrete combinatorial optimization (graph algorithms)
 - search, shortest paths, matching, flows
+- Writing point: writing, editing, revising
+  - In and out of class

 ## Writing: Structuring an argument